 Belgium's beer-making history goes back centuries and it's famous the world over as being a top beer country.
-Official estimates suggest that there are more than 700 beers to choose from, with the rarest and most precious given all the reverence of a fine wine.
-With so much choice it can be confusing, but whether you’re a seasoned beer drinker or a tippling amateur, these top twenty Belgian beers will give your taste buds a treat.
-Cheers!
+Official estimates suggest that there are more than 700 beers currently in production in the pint-sized country, with the rarest and most precious given the same reverence as fine wine.
+With so much choice, menus can be confusing, but these top 20 Belgian beers will give your taste buds a treat.

-A Wallonian speciality, it is claimed that the original version is – at 12% – the strongest beer in Belgium, but it’s actually more like a barley wine, and has a lovely golden colour and an earthy aroma.
+A Wallonian speciality, the Belgian brewery behind Bush claims that the original version is – at 12% – the strongest beer in Belgium.
+It tastes more like a barley wine and has a lovely golden colour and an earthy aroma.
 The 7.5% Bush is a tasty pale ale with a zip of coriander.

 Produced in the Ardennes, this distinctive beer is instantly recognizable by the red-hooded gnome (or chouffe) which adorns its label.
 It's a refreshing pale ale with a hint of coriander and it leaves a peachy aftertaste.